rgburke/wed/README.md

   - GNU make
   - realpath (for running tests)

+Using Scintillua for syntax highlighting (enabled by default) also requires the following libraries:

+  - Lua
+  - Lua LPeg

-When using Source-highlight for syntax highlighting (enabled by default) the following libraries are also required:
+Using GNU Source-highlight for syntax highlighting (disabled by default) also requires the following libraries:

-  - Source-highlight
+  - GNU Source-highlight
   - Boost Regex

 To build and install wed (defaults to `/usr/local/`) simply run: